Agustin-Vidal-Holberton/holbertonschool-shell/io_redirections_and_filters/README.md

 9-duplicate_last_line: duplicates the last line of the file
 10-no_more_js: deletes all files that are .js extensions
 11-directories: count the number of directories and subdirectories in the current directory without counting the parent and including the hiddeng ones
+12-newest_files: displeys the 10 newest files in the current directory and sorted newest to older and one per line